p4lang/open-p4studio/README.md

 + bfrt_python code is included, but the build process needs some fixes before this is available for use.

-This supports developing and compiling P4 programs for Tofino 1 and 2 ASICs, developing control plane software, and simulating its execution on the model.
+This supports developing and compiling P4 programs for Tofino 1 and 2, developing control plane software that runs with the simulation model (but not a real hardware board with Tofino switch ASICs - see below), and simulating its execution on the model.

 Some things not included, that one must get from Intel: